PraisePancakes/SnakeECS/README.md

 //                                                      ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ : ^^^^^^^^^
 //                                                        index representation          version representation
 ```
-an index is returned to the caller.
+An index is returned to the caller.
 SnakeECS bases all API calls on indexing rather than arbitrary IDs.
 The library handles IDs internally.
 To retrieve the version of an entity, you may call :
 ```C++
 auto version = world.to_version(entity);